DRUNK DRIVING ATTORNEY

 Many challenges to your ability to drive after a DUI arrest are extremely time sensitive so do not wait to call or email for a consultation at 407-274-7501 or firstname.lastname@example.org.

-There are two types of driver's license suspensions: 1) administrative suspension by the Department of Highway Safety & Motor Vehicles ("DHSMV") and 2) judicial suspension ordered by a Judge during sentencing.
+There are two types of driver's license suspensions: 1) administrative suspension by the Department of Highway Safety & Motor Vehicles ("DHSMV") and 2) judicial revocation ordered by a Judge during sentencing.

-- You can't get a BPO with 2 prior DUI/DWI's (or 2 refusals) so there is an even greater incentive to challenge the suspension at a hearing.
+- You can't get a BPO on an administrative suspension with 2 prior DUI's (or 2 refusals) so there is an even greater incentive to challenge the suspension at a hearing.
 If you don't agree with the decision by the hearing officer, you may appeal for a 1st-level review in the Circuit Court, and if you don't agree with their decision, a 2nd-level review is available in the District Court of Appeals ("DCA").
 Note that the DCA can only determine if you were given due process and if the Circuit Court followed the law, they will not re-review the facts.

 There are pros and cons to participating in the many steps of a DUI/DWI investigation and only you can make that decision.